quadbio/RNAseq_tutorial/Tutorial.md

 As one of the fields that require high-performancing and large-resource computing, bioinformatics and computational biology also heavily uses Linux.
 Actually, <ins>**many software needed for the RNA-seq data preprocessing are only available in Linux**</ins> (and other Unix-like systems, but won't be further mentioned in this tutorial).
 Therefore, some basic understanding of how to use Linux is critical.

+>**NOTE**
-<span style="font-size:0.8em">*P.S.
-Unix is a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, and are characterized by a modular design (Unix philosophy).
+>* Unix is a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, and are characterized by a modular design (Unix philosophy).
 Different components work together, with the kernel being the center to provide the most basic management and support.
 Unix is not free, but it inspired the development of many free Unix and Unix-like OS, and importantly, the GNU (meaning GNU's Not Unix) project and the Linux kernel which later on further derived into different Linux distributions (like different branches or versions of Linux).
-Among them, Red Hat Enterprise Linux (RHEL), Fedora, CentOS, SUSE Linux Enterprise, openSUSE, Debian, Ubuntu, Linux Mint and Arch Linux are among the most famous ones.*</span>
+Among them, Red Hat Enterprise Linux (RHEL), Fedora, CentOS, SUSE Linux Enterprise, openSUSE, Debian, Ubuntu, Linux Mint and Arch Linux are among the most famous ones.

-<span style="font-size:0.8em">*P.S.2.
-Actually the Apple macOS (since version 10.5 with 10.7 Lion as the exception) is a UNIX 03-compliant OS certified by The Open Group, so although not a Unix-like (meaning look like Unix but is not been certified, e.g. Linux) but a UNIX.
-This is also the reason why macOS in prefered in relative to Windows if you have to use your desktop/laptop for the task.*</span>
+>* Actually the Apple macOS (since version 10.5 with 10.7 Lion as the exception) is a UNIX 03-compliant OS certified by The Open Group, so although not a Unix-like (meaning look like Unix but is not been certified, e.g. Linux) but a UNIX.
+This is also the reason why macOS in prefered in relative to Windows if you have to use your desktop/laptop for the task.

 From our side as the computer end users, we don't need to care too much about how different OS work at the low level.
 However, we need to interact with the OS, for instance, to ask it to open a software or whatever, and that varies a lot from one OS to another.
 Windows and macOS look very different and we know that.
 When switching from one to the other for the first time, most of us would need quite a long time to get used to everything.
 However, that usually wouldn't be too difficult as both OS have pretty and straightforward graphical design for you to interact with the system.
 This is called a graphic user interface (GUI).
 Linux also have GUI, and different Linux distributions have different ones.
 However, what is different from Windows and macOS is that the GUI is not essential for Linux.
 For many computers running on Linux, especially those for high-performance computing, the GUI components are not even installed.
 Instead, people using those computers rely on CLI, which is short for command-line interface.

 <p align="center">
 <img src="img/GUI_vs_CLI.jpg"/>
-<br/><span style="font-size:0.8em"><i>Image adapted from https://www.onetekno.my.id/2021/12/perbedaan-gui-dan-cli.html.</i></span>
+<br/><sub><i>Image adapted from https://www.onetekno.my.id/2021/12/perbedaan-gui-dan-cli.html.</i></sub>
 </p>

 CLI has a much steeper learning curve than GUI, and that's exactly the reason why GUI was developed in response to the complain to CLI.
 So why are we still using CLI heavily?That was also a question I had at the beginning, but after using CLI for a while and finally getting into it, I realized at least several reasons.